ErikVerheul/OneBacklog/README.md

 ![Example products overview](https://github.com/ErikVerheul/OneBacklog/blob/master/public/img/example-screen.png)

 - A short key of 5 characters alphamumeric are available for the users for direct lookup and reference in communications.
-- The history of priority and attribute changes of products, epics, features, pbi's are stored and easily accessible.
+- The history of priority and attribute changes of products, epics, features, user stories are stored and easily accessible.
-- The type of product, epic, feature, pbi and task can be changed by drag & drop among each other over one level.
+- The type of product, epic, feature, user story and task can be changed by drag & drop among each other over one level.
 Any descendants are also up/downgraded.
-In theory a pbi can be upgraded to a feature, that feature to an epic.
+In theory a user story can be upgraded to a feature, that feature to an epic.
 The reverse can also be done.
 - A user can subscribe to change notices of any item of any product assigned to that user.
 The change notices are sent to his email address.
 - Users can add comments to an item and to the automatic history log.
 - Attachments can be added to each backlog item type.